 We transitioned to a company with an Audit & Supervisory Board based on a resolution of the 21st Annual General Meeting of Shareholders held on June 24, 2016.
-We established an Audit & Supervisory Board that is comprised of a majority of Outside Directors, and Directors who are Audit & Supervisory Board Members, who include Outside Directors with expertise in fields such as finance, law and business management, conduct audits not only on legality but also on appropriateness.
+We have set up the Audit & Supervisory Board composed of a major of Outside Directors.
+Directors who are Audit & Supervisory Board Members including Outside Directors have expertise in fields such as finance, law and business management to conduct audits not only on legality but also on appropriateness.